Transformers: Age of Extinction: Plot

-Sixty-five million years ago, an alien race known as the "Creators" used devices called Seeds to cover Earth with a metallic alloy called "Transformium", supposedly wiping out the dinosaurs in the process.
-In the present day, geologist Darcy Tirrel excavates the Transformium for K.S.I.
-Industries, using it to build Transformer drones.
+Sixty-five million years ago, an alien race known as the "Creators" used devices called Seeds to cover Earth with a metallic alloy called "Transformium", wiping out the dinosaurs in the process.
+In the present day, K.S.I.
+Industries is using Transformium to build Transformer drones.

-In the years after the Battle of Chicago, (Note: As depicted in Transformers: Dark of the Moon (2011)) humans view Transformers as hostile and terminate all joint operations with them including NEST.
-Though the public believes that the Autobots were granted sanctuary, they are hunted down by a rogue CIA black ops division, Cemetery Wind, led by opportunistic, rogue intelligence operative Harold Attinger, who believes that all Transformers are dangerous and must be destroyed.
-Lockdown, a Cybertronian assassin and bounty hunter working for the Creators, is tasked to find Optimus Prime.
-In exchange, he gives Attinger a Seed if his division manages to capture Optimus.
+Five years after the Battle of Chicago, (Note: As depicted in Transformers: Dark of the Moon (2011)) the Autobots are hunted down by Cemetery Wind, a rogue CIA black-ops division led by opportunistic rogue intelligence operative Harold Attinger, who believes all Transformers are dangerous and must be destroyed.
+Lockdown, a Cybertronian assassin and bounty hunter working for the Creators, is tasked with finding Optimus Prime.
+In exchange, he gives Attinger a Seed if his division captures Optimus.
 Lockdown locates and kills Ratchet when he refuses to give up Optimus's location.

-Optimus, badly damaged in Mexico City, hides in Texas and is discovered by Cade Yeager, a financially struggling inventor and a single father.
-While his teenage daughter Tessa and business partner Lucas Flannery encourage him to turn Optimus over to the authorities, Cade instead fixes Optimus.
-Hoping to collect an advertised reward, Lucas alerts the authorities, and James Savoy, Attinger's field commanding operative, attacks the Yeager farm, but Optimus, and Tessa's secret boyfriend, Irish rally car driver Shane Dyson, rescue the family.
+Badly damaged in Mexico City, Optimus hides in Texas and is found by Cade Yeager, a financially struggling inventor and single father.
+While his teenage daughter Tessa and business partner Lucas Flannery urge him to turn Optimus in, Cade instead fixes him.
+Hoping to collect an advertised reward, Lucas alerts the authorities, and James Savoy, Attinger's field commanding operative, attacks the Yeager farm.
+Still, Optimus, and Tessa's secret boyfriend, Irish rally car driver Shane Dyson, rescue the family.
 During the pursuit, Lucas is killed by one of Lockdown's grenades.
-Optimus summons the surviving Autobots – Bumblebee, Hound, Drift, and Crosshairs.
+Optimus summons the surviving Autobots.
 Using a stolen CIA drone, Cade discovers K.S.I.'s involvement with Cemetery Wind and the attacks on the Autobots.